erthink/libmdbx/docs/_restrictions.md

 not use actual memory or disk space, but users may need to understand the difference so they won't be scared off.

+However, on 64-bit systems with a relative small amount of RAM, such reservation can deplete system resources (trigger ENOMEM error, etc) when setting an inadequately large upper DB size using \ref mdbx_env_set_geometry() or \ref mdbx::env::geometry.
+So just avoid this.

 ## Remote filesystems
 Do not use MDBX databases on remote filesystems, even between processes